ewjoachim/pypitoken/docs/tutorial.rst

 Going line by line:

 - ``token = Token.load(raw_token)`` loads the token in string form into an object.
-  An exception might be raised here, of the type ``pypitoken.LoaderError``.
+  An exception might be raised here, of the type `pypitoken.LoaderError`.
 - ``print(...)``: This is a debug step, that will show us the restrictions our token contains.
 When called the second time, it should contain our new restriction.
-- ``token.restrict(projects=[project])`` adds new restrictions to our token.
+- ``token.restrict(project_names=[project])`` adds new restrictions to our token.
 Here, we're using the ``projects`` keywords which expects a list of projects, but we only have a single project to pass, so we make a list with a single object.
 - ``return token.dump()``: Then we turn our modified token back int a string and return it.

 Test it
 -------